Farhan-ite/password_manager/README.md

-🔐 Password Manager (Python + Tkinter)
+Password Manager (Tkinter + JSON)

-A simple password manager built with Python and Tkinter.
-It generates strong random passwords, stores them in a file, and copies them to the clipboard for easy use.
+A simple GUI-based Password Manager built with Python and Tkinter.
+It can generate secure passwords, save them to a JSON file, and search stored credentials.

-📌 Features
+Features

-Generate strong random passwords
+Generate random strong passwords

-Mix of letters, numbers, and symbols

-Copy password automatically to clipboard
+Copy generated password to clipboard

-Save website, email, and password to a local file
+Save website, email, and password to Data.json

+Search saved credentials by website name

-Simple graphical user interface (GUI) using Tkinter
+Simple Tkinter GUI interface

-🖥️ Screenshots

-(Add a screenshot of your app here if you want)
+Project Structure
+password-manager/
+│
+├── main.py          # Main Python file (your code)
+├── Data.json         # Stores saved passwords
+├── logo.png           # App logo image
+└── README.md          # Project documentation

-🛠️ Requirements
+Requirements

-You need Python 3 installed.
+Make sure you have Python installed (3.8+ recommended).

-Install required modules:
+Install required packages:

 pip install pyperclip

-Tkinter comes built-in with most Python installations.
+Tkinter comes pre-installed with Python on most systems.

-🚀 How to Run
+How to Run

-Clone or download this project

-Make sure logo.png is in the same folder

-Run the script:

 python main.py

-💾 How It Works
+How It Works
+Save Password

+Enter website, email, and password

+Click Add

+Data is saved in Data.json

+Generate Password

-Password Generator
+Click Generate Password

-Randomly selects:

-8–10 letters

-2–4 numbers

-2–4 symbols

-Combines them into a strong password

-Copies it to your clipboard
+Password is auto-filled and copied to clipboard

-Saving Passwords

-Stores data in Data.txt in this format:

-website | email | password
+Search Password

+Enter website name

+Click Search

+Email and password will show in a popup

+Example Data.json Format
+{
+    "google.com": {
+        "email": "example@gmail.com",
+        "password": "abc123!@#"
+    }
+}

-⚠️ Notes
+Notes

-This project stores passwords in plain text.

-Do not use it for real sensitive accounts without encryption.

-This is for learning and practice purposes.

-📚 Technologies Used

-Python

-Tkinter (GUI)

-random module

-pyperclip
+Website name is used as the unique key

+If Data.json does not exist, the app will create it automatically

+Tkinter messagebox titles may not show properly on macOS

+Future Improvements

+Encrypt stored passwords

+Add delete/edit functionality

+Use a database instead of JSON

+Add password strength checker

-👨‍💻 Author
+Author

 Abu Hurayra Farhan
-Computer Science Student | Python Developer

-⭐ Future Improvements

-Encrypt saved passwords

-Add search feature

-Add delete/edit entries

-Save data in JSON instead of text

-Add dark mode UI